InterStellar BBQ

 Restaurant in Austin, Texas, U.S.

 InterStellar BBQ is a barbecue restaurant in Austin, Texas, United States.

 Description

 InterStellar serves meat dishes such as beef brisket, pork chops brined with sweet tea, Duroc pulled pork, chicken, and jalapeno sausage.

 The drinks menu consists of brown sugar iced tea, sodas, and beers.

 History

 InterStellar BBQ opened in January 2019 at 12233 Ranch Road 620.
-It's founders - John Bates and Brandon Martinez - had previously operated a restaurant called Noble Pig out of the same location.
-As of May 2022 Noble Pig now only operates out of Austin–Bergstrom International Airport.
+Co-founders John Bates and Brandon Martinez had previously operated a restaurant called Noble Pig out of the same location from 2010 to 2019.
+As of May 2022, Noble Pig now only operates out of Austin–Bergstrom International Airport.

 In 2021, InterSteller BBQ was ranked second in Texas Monthly's "The 50 Best BBQ Joints".

-In November 2024 InterSteller BBQ was awarded a Michelin star.
+In November 2024, InterSteller BBQ was awarded a Michelin star.

 Reception

 Food critic Matthew Odam found the pastrami brisket "one of the best cuts of beef" in the year.
 The restaurant has received a Michelin star.